ryaniskira/ArmYourXyzzy/README.md

 Not yet

-# What is Docker Your Xyzzy?
+# What is ARM Your Xyzzy?

-This is a containerized build of the [Pretend You're Xyzzy](https://github.com/ajanata/PretendYoureXyzzy) Cards Against Humanity clone.
+This is a containerized build of the [Pretend You're Xyzzy](https://github.com/ajanata/PretendYoureXyzzy) Cards Against Humanity clone built to run on ARM64/aarch64 platforms such as the Raspberry Pi 4.

 > ⚠ Version 3 (April 2020) is a vastly simplified Docker image, may break if upgrading from version 2.
 It no longer features multi-step builds.